obscurefreeman/of-gamebox-wiki/docs/README.md

 ## How to use

-In sandbox mode, you can open it by holding down the C key and tapping the gamebox icon.
+In sandbox mode, you can open it by holding down the C key and clicking the gamebox icon.
 In other gamemode, you can also type the command `of_mgmenu` to open it.